Sydney-Informatics-Hub/intro-git/notebooks/10_merging.md

 # the commit.
 ```

-When we do this, git has prompted us for a commit message: this is similar to
+When we do this, git prompts us for a commit message: this is similar to
 what we've seen earlier when we've committed a change, but in this case, git
 has pre-filled the commit message with `Merge branch 'development'`